 - Leaf debris disposal is necessary to keep the disease from overwintering.

 If your tomato leaves turn white, it is likely due to powdery mildew.
-This common disease appears as a thin layer of powder on the leaves [1].
+This common disease appears as a thin, powdery layer on the leaves [1].

 Treatment: